hochgenug/BADW/README.md

 * betaseries.com
     * Add links to get the episode (ZT & t411)
     * Complete a season with one click
+    * Auto click on the view "Serie in progress" & "Series Started"
     * Remove tag feature
 * zone-telechargement.ws
     * When coming from betaserie, redirect on the selected serie